ancabilloni/SDC-P3-BehavioralCloning/README.md

 2. To help running a smaller training model, images are scaled to (64x64) size from cropped size (80x320).

 ### Generators
 The model is trained using Keras with Tensorflow backend.
 My goal is to not generate extra data from what has been collected.
-To help always getting new training samples by apply random argumentation, fit_generator() is used to fit the training model.
+To help always getting new training samples by apply random augmentation, fit_generator() is used to fit the training model.

 There are two generators in this project. **Training generator** is to generate samples per batches to feed into fit_generator().
-At each batch, random samples are picked, applied argumentation and preprocessing .
+At each batch, random samples are picked, applied augmentation and preprocessing .
 So training samples feeding into model is always different. **Validation generator** is also to feed random samples in batches for validation, unlike training generator, only central images are used here and only proprocessing is applied.

 ### Training
 After many trial and error in modify Nvidia model, below are my best working model.